balestrinc/tv-show-movie-search/README.md

 3. `npm start` – run the app in the development mode at [http://localhost:3000/](http://localhost:3000/) (it automatically opens the app in your default browser)

+There is also the `npm run test:watch` command available to start test runner in the watch mode.
+It runs tests related to modified files only.

 ## Build the app for production

 1. `npm run build` – builds the app for production to the `build` folder.